-Hunting is permitted in ten specific Corps of Engineers managed areas provided that the hunter has an Allatoona Lake Hunting Permit and a valid hunting license in the state of Georgia.
+Hunting is permitted in 10 specific US Army Corps of Engineers-managed areas provided that the hunter has an Allatoona Lake Hunting Permit and a valid hunting license in the state of Georgia.
 Corps of Engineers permit holders must only use weapons allowed in each area.

 Wildlife Management Area

 The state of Georgia manages a Wildlife Management Area (WMA) of nearly 7,000 acres on the north side of Allatoona Lake providing habitat for many kinds of game and non-game wildlife.
 (See area number 9 on the Lake Map.)
 This area, operated by the Game and Fish Division of the Georgia Department of Natural Resources (GADNR), offers the public excellent hunting and wildlife viewing opportunities.
 State licensed hunters with a Georgia WMA stamp are permitted to hunt here seasonally.

 To apply for a Corps of Engineers hunting permit contact the Allatoona Lake Project Management Office at (678) 721-6700.
 To report poaching with the Georgia Department of Natural Resources contact 1-800-241-4113.
 For more information about the WMA contact the Georgia Department of Natural Resources, Wildlife Resource Division at (706) 295-6041 or visit: http://georgiawildlife.com.